Test Automation as a Service: The Complete Guide to TAaS

-Inna M. by Inna M. on 01/21/2024
+Inna M. by Inna M. on 01/17/2025

 What is Test Automation as a Service?

-How does TAaS work?
+How Does TAaS Work?

 What happens after you decide your company needs automation testing as a service?
 The specifics will always depend on your requirements and the vendor’s tried and tested approach to automated software testing as a service.
-However, most TAaaS projects go over a certain sequence of steps, which include:
+However, most TAaS projects go over a certain sequence of steps, which include:

 1. The client identifies their testing needs.
-Most companies arrive at the decision to use automation as a service after their current testing setup no longer satisfies them in terms of software quality or resources spent.
+Most companies arrive at the decision to use automation as a service after their current testing procedure no longer satisfies them in terms of software quality or resources spent.
 This is why, for a TAaS project to go the right way, the client needs to know for sure what they want to achieve in the end.

 2. Together with the client, the vendor will meticulously plan the automation project, using tangible methods to demonstrate the process and the outcomes to the client.
 It can be a test plan, test strategy, proof of concept of a specific framework, or sample tests to showcase the vendor’s expertise.